 A new furnace is a 20-year investment.
-LC Heating & Air selects the right equipment for your home's heating load, ductwork, and budget—then installs it to code with all permits pulled.
-We won't push you toward oversized or unnecessary equipment.
-Most installations are completed in a single day with minimal disruption.
+At LC Heating & Air, we select the right equipment for your home's specific heating load, existing ductwork, and budget—then we install it to code with all permits pulled.
+We don't push for oversized or unnecessary equipment.
+Most of our installations are completed in a single day with minimal disruption to your home.

 Local HVAC considerations